raj26000/Essay-Argument-Effectiveness/README.md

 input_text = discourse_type [SEP] discourse_text [SEP] essay_text
 ```
 Further details about the training process, which also employed techniques such as Gradient Accumulation and Mixed Precision Training, can be obtained from my Kaggle
 [**notebook**](https://www.kaggle.com/code/raj26000/pytorch-feedback-deberta-base-training).
-The best model is automatically saved during the course of training and the .pt file was downloaded for inference.
+The best model is automatically saved during the course of training and the .pt checkpoint file can be downloaded for inference.
+Place the downloaded file in the project directory and update its path in the config appropriately.

 ## Setup for reproducing Inference
 - Clone the repo using `git clone https://github.com/raj26000/Essay-Argument-Effectiveness.git`